 A Comparative Look

-To further explore the way these various translation types differ, let's take a look at how four different versions translate the same verse, John 3:16.
+To further explore the way these various translation types differ, let's take a look at how four different versions translate the same Bible verse, John 3:16.

 - Word-for-Word translation, KJV: "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."